 A graduate education is a journey that prepares ambitious students to be leaders in their chosen fields, with greater job opportunities and higher earnings.
 At UB, we are committed to providing the academic excellence, transformative experience and accessible education these students deserve.

-Recognizing the continuous need to support graduate education, and importance of the thesis and dissertation, Vice Provost for Educational Affairs and Dean of the Graduate School Graham Hammill envisioned a way to enhance the graduate experience, and augment the Mark Diamond Research Fund.
+Recognizing the continuous need to support graduate education, and importance of the thesis and dissertation, Vice Provost for Academic Affairs and Dean of the Graduate School, Graham Hammill, envisioned a way to enhance the graduate experience, and augment the Mark Diamond Research Fund.

 The Mark Diamond Research Fund, financed primarily by student fees, offers grants to University at Buffalo graduate students for research expenses related to their thesis or dissertation.
 PhD students may now apply for up to $3,000, MFA students for up to $2,000 and master’s students for up to $1,500.